echujon/arielsdoodles/content/goKitty.md

 - Reactivate one Seek Token for each Clowder made.

 ### End of the Game:
-- When the draw pile is gone, players take one more turn, then the game ends.
-The player with the most points wins.
-If tied, the player with the most active Seek Tokens wins.
+- When the draw pile is depleted, each player takes one last turn.
+During these final turns, players can form a Clowder at any time during their turn.
+The player with the most points at the end wins.
+In the event of a tie, the player with the most active Seek Tokens wins.